Concorde: Powerplant

 A symposium titled "Supersonic-Transport Implications" was hosted by the Royal Aeronautical Society on 8 December 1960.
 Various views were put forward on the likely type of powerplant for a supersonic transport, such as podded or buried installation and turbojet or ducted-fan engines.
 Concorde needed to fly long distances to be economically viable; this required high efficiency from the powerplant.
-Turbofan engines were rejected due to their larger cross-section producing excessive drag (but would be studied for future SSTs).
+Turbofan engines were rejected owing to their larger cross-section producing excessive drag (but would be studied for future SSTs).
 Olympus turbojet technology was already available for development to meet the design requirements.
 Rolls-Royce proposed developing the RB.169 to power Concorde during its initial design phase, but developing a wholly-new engine for a single aircraft would have been extremely costly, so the existing BSEL Olympus Mk 320 turbojet engine, which was already flying in the BAC TSR-2 supersonic strike bomber prototype, was chosen instead.

-Boundary layer management in the podded installation was put forward as simpler with only an inlet cone, however, Dr. Seddon of the RAE favoured a more integrated buried installation.
+Boundary layer management in the podded installation was put forward as simpler with only an inlet cone; however, Dr. Seddon of the RAE favoured a more integrated buried installation.
 One concern of placing two or more engines behind a single intake was that an intake failure could lead to a double or triple engine failure.
 While a ducted fan over the turbojet would reduce noise, its larger cross-section also incurred more drag.
 Acoustics specialists were confident that a turbojet's noise could be reduced and SNECMA made advances in silencer design during the programme.
 The Olympus Mk.622 with reduced jet velocity was proposed to reduce the noise but was not pursued.
 By 1974, the spade silencers which projected into the exhaust were reported to be ineffective but "entry-into-service aircraft are likely to meet their noise guarantees".

 The powerplant configuration selected for Concorde highlighted airfield noise, boundary layer management and interactions between adjacent engines and the requirement that the powerplant, at Mach 2, tolerate pushovers, sideslips, pull-ups and throttle slamming without surging.
 Extensive development testing with design changes and changes to intake and engine control laws addressed most of the issues except airfield noise and the interaction between adjacent powerplants at speeds above Mach 1.6 which meant Concorde "had to be certified aerodynamically as a twin-engined aircraft above Mach 1.6".

 Situated behind the wing leading edge, the engine intake had a wing boundary layer ahead of it.
 Two-thirds were diverted and the remaining third which entered the intake did not adversely affect the intake efficiency except during pushovers when the boundary layer thickened and caused surging.
 Wind tunnel testing helped define leading-edge modifications ahead of the intakes which solved the problem.
 Each engine had its own intake and the nacelles were paired with a splitter plate between them to minimise the chance of one powerplant influencing the other.
 Only above 1.6 Mach was an engine surge likely to affect the adjacent engine.